Landsmanadav/isracard-demo/README.md

-# eegon-demo – Full-Stack Library Management Demo
+# EGGON-demo – Full-Stack Library Management Demo

 A full-stack demo application for a library management system, consisting of a **.NET 6** Web API backend and a **React** frontend (built with Vite).
 The project supports managing books and members with assignment logic, and includes a simple web UI for interacting with the API.